-- The competitor must stand free, without any artificial or other support, with both feet on the firing point surface. - b) The rifle must be held with both hands and the shoulder or the upper arm near the shoulder, the cheek, and the part of the chest immediately adjacent to the right shoulder. - The rifle must not touch the jacket or chest beyond the area of the right shoulder. - d) The left upper arm and elbow may be supported on the chest or on the hip.
-If a belt is worn, the buckle or fastening must not be used to support the left arm or elbow. - e) The rifle must not rest against any other point or object. - f) The right hand, as it grasps the pistol grip, may not touch the shooting jacket, left hand or arm. - g) The use of the sling or hand-stop is not allowed.
+- a) The competitor must stand free, without any artificial or other support, with both feet on the firing point surface. - b) The rifle must be held with both hands and the shoulder or the upper arm near the shoulder, the cheek, and the part of the chest immediately adjacent to the right shoulder. - c) The cheek may be placed against the rifle stock. - d) The rifle must not touch the jacket beyond the apparent centerline of the chest. - e) The left upper arm and elbow may be supported on the chest or on the hip.
+If a belt is worn, the buckle or fastening must not be used to support the left arm or elbow. - f) The rifle must not rest against any other point or object except in the area permitted by 6.1.3.b).
+There must be clearly visible gaps between the rifle and any other part of the athlete's clothing, the athlete's face and the rear-sight, including a blinder if attached to the rifle, and between both hands. - g) The use of the sling or hand-stop is not allowed.
 Detachable fore-end risers may be used (see Rule 5.1).
 The sling swivel must be removed when shooting in the standing position.